-- (a) An officer of this department From the time of death until midnight on the 14th day after the death. - (b) An officer from this or an adjacent county From the time of death until midnight on the day of the funeral. - (c) Funeral attendee While attending the funeral of an out of region fallen officer. - (d) National Peace Officers Memorial Day (May 15th) From 0001 hours until 2359 hours. - (e) As directed by the Chief of Police.
+- A. An officer of this department From the time of death until midnight on the 14th day after the death. - B. An officer from this or an adjacent State or Province From the time of death until midnight on the 14th day after the death. - C. Funeral attendee While attending the funeral of an out of region fallen officer. - D. When attending any Law Enforcement Memorial Ceremony. - E. The day of the Local Law Enforcement Memorial Ceremony. - F. National Peace Officers Memorial Day (May 15th) From 0001 hours until 2359 hours. - G. As directed by the Chief of Police.